 An algebra and trigonometry-based physics course that provides an overview of mechanics, thermodynamics and vibrations, primarily for students interested in majoring in biology (including pre-med), psychology or chemistry, rather than engineering or mathematics.
 Emphasis is on examples and applications rather than derivations.
 Credit is only awarded for one of Physics 180 or Physics 210.
+This course and the related laboratory must be taken together.

 Prerequisite: Math 125 or equivalent.
-3 Credits.